MK316/Coding4ET/Lessons/Lesson03.md

 age = 31
 print(f"Updated Age: {age}")
 ```

-When you run these cells, you will see the output displayed under each cell.
+When you run these cells, you will see the output displayed under the cell, as follows:

+> Name: John Doe
+> Age: 30
+> Height: 5.9 feet
+> Is a student: False
+> Updated Age: 31

 This example demonstrates creating variables, printing their values, and updating a variable.